clementd64/tachiyomi-backup-models/README.md

 argument:
-  output-file:            The output file (stdout if not provided or set to "-") --ref <repo refs>:      Reference of teh remote repo to use (default to master) --models <models dir>:  Path to tachiyomi backup models (priority over --ref)
+  output-file:            The output file (stdout if not provided or set to "-") --ref <repo refs>:      Reference of the remote repo to use (default to master) --models <models dir>:  Path to tachiyomi backup models (priority over --ref) --add-invalid           Add invalid type, for backup before v0.12.2, but break protoc compatibility (default false)

 Permission:
   --allow-net   required to download models from github